Who We Are

 Orly Yadin, Executive Director of VTIFF since Jan 2012, is a filmmaker and producer of both documentaries and animation films and series.
 Prior to making films, she was a film researcher on historical programs and in 2001 she founded Footage Farm – an archival footage collection based in London with international clients.
 Orly has also taught documentary film history and theory in universities in England and at Burlington College.
 In 1995 she co-founded and ran Halo Productions specializing in animation films.
 Many of Halo’s short films won international awards at festivals, and one, Silence, was short-listed for the Academy Awards.
 A Vermont resident since 2004 and a US citizen since 2010.

 Paula Willoquet-Maricondi is Dean of the Division of Communication and Creative Media at Champlain College.
 She has a Ph.D. in Comparative Literature & Film Studies from Indiana University, and a MA in French from the University of California, Santa Barbara.
 She is the editor of Framing the World: Explorations in Ecocriticism and Film; Pedro Almodóvar: Interviews; and Peter Greenaway’s Postmodern/Poststructuralist Cinema.
 Prior to moving to Vermont in 2013, Paula taught film studies at Marist College in New York.
 She was born and raised in Brazil.

 Lorna-Kay Peal, Vice-President

 Lorna-Kay Peal’s careers have included serving as a public school educator, as art museum curator in Cincinnati, OH, as executive director of SEABA in Burlington, VT, and chairperson of the Fleming Museum’s Advisory Board at the University of Vermont.
-She currently coordinates a literacy-mentoring program in two local school districts, and consults with small businesses and artists.
+She is involved with local issues and consults with small businesses and artists

 Luke Baynes, Secretary